bladesav/sEMG-CNNTransformer/docs/README.txt

 - A CNN-Transformer Model for Extracting Hand Gesture Inforamtion from sEMG Signals -
 -------------------------------------------------------------------------------------

-Place both sEMG-CNNTransformer and newENV folders in the root of CC directory.
+Place both sEMG-CNNTransformer and newENV folders in the 'projects' folder of CC directory.

 Preprocessing can be run by calling 'run_preprocess.bash'; see 'preprocess_main.py' for details about additional arguments that can be added to the file call in bash script.